GordonHoklinder/hyppo/README.md

 As in the previous two algorithms, one can use `runs` flag to determine approximate number of runs and provide `splits` attributes in each variable.

-TODO: By default coordinate search starts with a random value for each variable.
+By default coordinate search starts with a random value for each variable.
 You can override this by passing a `default` in variable specification.

 #### Genetic Algorithm
 `--optimizer=genetic`